 7 – A key phrase within Lean Startup is learning and it is not just a buzzword.
 With all the uncertainty of startups, it is vital that the Team is open to learning such that a model that works is found.

 8 – Lean Metrics (Financial + Lean Analytics)

 9 – Business Action Plan

-For more detail on the Business Action Plan see my very detailed case study on how I write business plans for clients as this provides all the background detail for the final step in the model – the business plan as outlined in this blogpost.
+For more detail on the Business Action Plan see my very detailed case study on how I wrote a business plan for a client as this provides all the background detail for the final step in the model – the creation of an investor-ready business plan.

 ► Business Model Canvas – Alexander Osterwalder

 ► Search v’s Execution – Steve Blank & Bob Dorf

 ►Three Stages of a Startup – Ash Maurya

 ► MVP and Product Market Fit